mleith785/mleith785.github.io/index.md

 ## Android Artifact
 The source code I had used for the android demo is located here as a public repository.
+[Campsite Locator](https://github.com/mleith785/FirebaseDB).

+This artifact is a proof of concept on getting an android app functional with firebase.